wwatson4506/Devboard4-5_hardware/hardware/teensy-dev/READMe.txt

-This folder holds the updated files for the latest version of Td 0.60.5 used on the  Devboard 5.
+This folder holds the updated files for use with the latest version of TD 1.62 Beta 3 used on the  Devboard 4 or 5.
 It replaces the existing "teensy-dev" folder in the "Arduino/hardware" folder.

 The modified files are:
 1. variant.c
-2. variant_cpp.cpp.
+2. variant.h
+3. variant_cpp.cpp has benn deleted.